-Now, once EMS can not find resources available for the current HLParam, SLA-Negotiator will inform OpVoBr to try to negotiate the service with another Service Provider or launch another mechanism.
+Now, once EMS can not find resources available for the current HLParam, SLA-Negotiator will try with a high level parameter less restrictive.
+SLA-Negotiator will ask again EMS to search resources with less restrictive conditions.
+This process repeats until either EMS finds a resource available or there are no more high level parameters.
+In the latter case, SLA-Negotiator will inform OpVoBr to try to negotiate the service with another Service Provider or launch another mechanism.